 During his talk, John Bradshaw defines an addictive relationships as: “any pathological relationship with a mood-altering substance or activity that has life-damaging consequences.”
 I have come to conclude that therapists see some mood-altering relationships and activities more clearly than others, and this selective focus does a disservice to therapy clients and to those who pay for their care.

 In my experience, therapists tend to see substance-dependency clearly.
 Examples of dependency-prone substances are cocaine, alcohol, heroin, tobacco, methamphetamine, and para-prescriptive drugs.
+Sometimes people are also addicted to legally available drugs which then requires them to get a prescription drug detox.
 People usually need the help of addiction medicine if they wish to gain control of their lives.
 They also tend to see dependency-prone behavior clearly when the activities involve gambling, pornography, rageaholism, workaholism, and codependency.
 In my personal experience, many therapists seem to encourage dependency on various welfare programs and support political figures who view the welfare-dependent and members of the helping industry as special interest groups, whose votes can swing an election.
 Find therapeutic counseling and other ways of recovery support more at AddictionVA.com.

 These therapists seem to think kindly of themselves with respect to their own enabling tendencies when it comes to clients, who are, arguably, in developmental arrest with respect to their own dependency upon food stamps, Section 8 Housing, Medicaid healthcare, Medicaid transportation, free and reduced-price school lunch, free health clinics, disability benefits for the non-disabled, and other charitable ventures that may be well-intentioned but misguided.
 Perhaps dependency upon therapists belongs in the mix.